Pythm/ad-Lightwand/README.md

 ## Lights
 Configure all lights for a room using either `MQTTLights` to control lights directly via MQTT, or `Lights` as Home Assistant lights/switches.
 Optionally, if you have bulbs that dim with toggle actions, configure them under `ToggleLights`.
-Each of the different light types can have multiple `-lights:` as lists with the lights / switches to control, and under each you configure how the light should react to time/sensors/modes.
+Each of the different light types can have multiple `-lights:` as lists with the lights / switches to control, and under each entry you configure how the light should react to time/sensors/modes.

 > [!TIP]
 > You can configure multiple lights under each `-lights:` but look into creating groups in your controller instead, for a better network health.